- To provide the highest quality of patient care in a compassionate and timely manner

 Statement from the Division Director

 The Division of Nuclear Medicine takes pride in actively engaging in all areas of academic nuclear medicine, including patient care, education, and research.
 While education and research are important parts of our mission, we believe excellence in patient care is vital to our high quality teaching programs and clinical research.
 As part of an academic center, our strong involvement in teaching, scholarly activities, and research has helped us to stay at the cutting edge that is so important for providing outstanding patient care.

 University of Missouri-Columbia is the only facility in Mid-Missouri where nuclear medicine services are provided by dedicated, full-time, fellowship-trained, board-certified nuclear medicine physicians certified by the American Board of Nuclear Medicine (ABNM).
-The faculty is highly experienced, some with over fifteen to twenty-five years of experience in nuclear medicine, numerous publications and presentations at national and international meetings.
+The faculty is highly experienced, some with over fifteen to twenty-five years of experience in nuclear medicine, as well as numerous publications and presentations at national and international meetings.

 In our practice, the patient’s interests come first.
 Resident education and other academic activities are very important, but not at the cost of patient care.
 We work hard to provide the best possible services in all areas of clinical nuclear medicine with a strong emphasis on cardiovascular nuclear medicine (also known as nuclear cardiology), oncological applications, and radionuclide therapy.